FOREX RISK DISCLOSURE:

 Any opinions, news, research, analyses, prices, or other information contained on this website is provided as general market commentary, and does not constitute investment advice.
 Time Action Analysis, Igor, aka "TAA" and or Time Action Analysis will not accept liability for any loss or damage, including without limitation to, any loss of profit, which may arise directly or indirectly from use of or reliance on such information.

-The content on this website is subject to change at any time without notice, and is provided for the sole purpose of assisting traders to make independent investment decisions.
+Accuracy of Information - The content on this website is subject to change at any time without notice, and is provided for the sole purpose of assisting traders to make independent investment decisions.
 Time Action Analysis has taken reasonable measures to ensure the accuracy of the information on the website, however, does not guarantee its accuracy, and will not accept liability for any loss or damage which may arise directly or indirectly from the content or your inability to access the website, for any delay in or failure of the transmission or the receipt of any instruction or notifications sent through this website.

 GOVERNMENT REQUIRED RISK DISCLAIMER AND DISCLOSURE STATEMENT: